mathjax/MathJax-docs/input/tex/extensions/html.rst

 ..
 Note::

-   For the ``\href`` macro, the `url` parameter is not processed futher, as it is in actual TeX, so you do not need to quote special characters.
+   For the ``\href`` macro, the `url` parameter is not processed further, as it is in actual TeX, so you do not need to quote special characters.
 For example, ``\href{#section1}{x}`` is fine, but ``\href{\#section}{x}`` will not work as expected.